eggybyte-technology/flutter-eggybyte-content/README.md

 ## 📋 Overview

 The `eggybyte_content` Flutter plugin provides a Dart interface for integrating third-party native SDKs to display rich content formats, such as short videos and content feeds.
-This initial version focuses on integrating the Kuaishou (快手) SDK for Android to display dual-feed content.
+This initial version focuses on integrating the Kuaishou SDK for Android to display dual-feed content.

 ## ✨ Features